-The external power cord (commonly referred to as a "shoreline") is located beneath the rear bed in the left side storage cabinet.
+The external power cord (commonly referred to as a "shoreline") is located beneath the rear bed in the left side storage cabinet (Model 59G) or underneath the wardrobe (Model 59K).

 To connect to an external power source, plug the adapter end into the sidewall plug-in (located on driver side sidewall) and the receptacle end to a suitable power outlet box.